-Diamond Lake Circuit Track return: 45 min; 2.5 km
+- Diamond Lake Circuit Track: 45 min return, 2.5 km

-The second option from the Diamond Lake viewing platform (many walkers do them both) is the upper level circuit that winds its way to the top of 775 m Rocky Mountain.
+- An upper level circuit that winds its way to the top of 775 m Rocky Mountain.
 The views from here include the Southern Alps/Kā Tiritiri o te Moana and Mount Aspiring/Tititea.

 Diamond Lake Conservation Area is 18.5 km west of Wanaka on the Wanaka-Mount Aspiring Road.

 Mountain biking is permitted to Diamond Lake only.

 The surrounding bluffs are very popular with rock or sport climbers, especially in summer when there is no ice on these southerly faces.

 The Diamond Lake Conservation Area's landscape has been carved by Ice Age glaciers, with stands of native forest and shrubland nestling into bluff systems.